will-adkins/surfboard-api/readme.md

 ### Response 400 Bad request

-Returned when the supplied request body is missing or if required fields are missing.
+Returned when the supplied request body is missing or if any required fields are missing or if the `sku` provided in the path does not match the `sku` property value in the request body.

 ### Response 404 Not Found